jordandelbar/yolo-tonic/README.md

 ## 📝 Overview

-This project implements real-time object detection using a YOLO v8 model, a Rust gRPC service (Tonic + Ort) for inference, and an Axum-based middleware that streams video from a webcam, collects predictions, and serves them via Http.
-A simple HTML page is available to visualize the detections live from the webcam.
+This project implements a real-time object detection pipeline using a YOLO v8 model.
+A Rust-based gRPC service (using Tonic and Ort) handles inference, while an Axum-based middleware streams video from a webcam, collects predictions, and serves them via WebSocket.
+Additionally, a simple HTML page is provided for live visualization of the detections, and a predict_image POST endpoint allows direct inference on JPEG images.

 ![Alt text](./docs/images/sophie.png)